reynamarie/week4lab/index.md

 `grep -c`
 ![Image](thegrep.jpg)

-- This  command finds the frequency of the patterns and or words in a a file by printing the count of lines that match.
+- This  command finds the frequency of the patterns and or words in a file by printing the count of lines that match.